 That done, Mother Nature will do the rest.
 The fish will spend the entire winter hibernating at the bottom of the pond, or in a cave designed for this, and then will slowly wake up as the water warms in the spring.
 The fish do not need to eat during this time and, in fact, shouldn’t be fed at all.

-Before winter sets in, carefully look over your plant material and remove dying plant material.
+As mentioned above, before winter sets in, fall maintenance is important.
+For example, carefully look over your plant material and remove dying plant material.
 These materials rot and build up poisonous gases that can’t escape through ice when it forms.
 Such conditions might mean the koi are no longer simply hibernating, but are in a dangerous state of torpor.

 Hardy water lilies (shown here) that float on the water’s surface and have a short blooming period can withstand the cold winter months nicely.
 Lotuses also can withstand the cold winter months because they bloom in summer and go dormant in winter.
 Note that frost kills water hyacinths; water lettuce, which fights algae, should be wintered in a warm spot that is well lighted as they will not survive in the pond over winter.